BLAK PEARL DROP IN STUDIO SERVICE

 Wurundjeri Gunai/Kurnai

-In the absence of community minded orgs in the yarra catchment that have not corporatised or implemented security measures that impact our people and self determination – Blak Pearl has become a real destination and a community asset.
+In the absence of community minded organisations in the Yarra catchment that have not corporatised or implemented security measures that impact our people and self determination – Blak Pearl has become a real destination and a community asset.
 Over the last three years every detail was considered to ensure the Studio’s success – for example Elders and mob from across the State gravitate towards the studio due to its geographical location.

-Fitzroy is the centre of our important historical meeting and organising grounds and now more than ever it is important to honour and retain the regions identity as a safe place for Aboriginal and Torres Strait Islander people.
-At the Studio we work at the coalface; we focus on everyday life challenges and barriers that people face.
-We witness on a daily basis the ongoing impacts of colonisation on folk, their life long battles that stem from generations of disempowerment that have led to complexities so deeply engrained that it can be impossible to imagine a future otherwise.
 Blak Pearl Studio is a safe space that speaks to what other places and institutions struggle to address.
 Our team and community have the ability to delve deeper into the aspirations of those experiencing difficult circumstances and disadvantage – unravelling complexity by developing trust and exercising patience and perspective.
 We take seriously governance that prioritises self determination, we don’t surveil the community, we enact modes of working together that are communal rather than authoritarian, we ensure we are approachable to folk with high levels of mistrust of others, and we accommodate the community with deep understanding at the forefront of how we relate.
-From folk who are members of the stolen generations, to those who intersect frequently with the justice system – we do our best to pull mob back into community and
+From folk who are members of the stolen generations, to those who intersect frequently with the justice system – we do our best to pull mob back into community and towards their destinies.

 The Community